Boeing says it fired 65 employees for racist, discriminatory conduct

-Aerospace & DefenseBoeing says it fired 65 employees for racist, discriminatory conduct

-Boeing Co (BA.N) said on Friday it fired 65 employees over the last year for engaging in or being part of racist, discriminatory or hateful conduct.
+(Reuters) - Boeing Co said on Friday it fired 65 employees over the last year for engaging in or being part of racist, discriminatory or hateful conduct.

 In a company-wide report that reveals the first demographic breakdown of its workforce, the planemaker said the employees were terminated between June 2020 and April 21, 2021.